kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 3.md

 2.**Intermediate techniques** included playing music and constructing a graphic user interface (GUI).

 3.**Advanced notions** include creating an app, a basic board game, or even tiles for it.

+Reasons why I chose this documentation❓
+1. It includes correct code samples.
+The manual includes code snippets and examples for all of the basic to complex functions mentioned.
+This makes it easier for the LLM to create the appropriate output relating to the child's question.
+2. Well-formatted data.
+Everything in this handbook has been presented in an organized manner, allowing LLM to easily process the child's query and produce a proper response.
+This thorough manual strives to cover every feature of the Pygame library.